enfantdistrait/enfantdistrait/README.md

 « Since I was little I have been fascinated by computers and programming.
 I started my first creations at the age of 9 where I coded games and batch tools on my mother's old computer without a connection.
 At 11 I had my first high-performance PC with a connection.
 Over the years I was able to do a lot of projects on my own, small tests in python, minecraft servers and many other things.
 Today I am starting to share and do real projects, which will mainly be on this github page.
 About myself?
 I am French but bilingual... well I think ahah.
-I was born and I live in the "Région Parisienne", I am a student. »
+I was born and I live in Paris, I am a student. »

 ---